oscartbeaumont/vite-plugin-relay/README.md

 ## Server Side Rendering

-Import the following in `entry-server.js`
+If you are planning to use this plugin with server side rendering you may need to define `window`.
+You could do this by putting the following snippet in your [`entry-server.js`](https://vitejs.dev/guide/ssr.html#source-structure) file.

 ```js
 if (typeof (window as any).global === 'undefined') {